Should You Accept Cookies?

 What happens if you don’t accept cookies?

-Most browsers allow you to turn off internet cookies, but if yours doesn't, you can reject them by clicking “Reject” when prompted.
+Most web browsers allow you to turn off internet cookies, but if yours doesn't, you can reject them by clicking “Reject” when prompted.

 You won't get a personalized experience if you reject cookies.
 This means that next time you visit that site, you’ll need to tell it where your nearest store is or what language you would prefer the website to be in.
+Some website tools, such as Google Analytics, also use cookies to provide feedback to the website owner on how users interact with the site.

 For the most part, cookies are optional.
 So if you feel unsafe about accepting cookies, no worry, you can still shop, browse, and post.
 You may just need to log in or enter your information every time.